George S. Messersmith: Consul for Berlin

 In 1930, Messersmith left his position in Argentina to accept the same position in Berlin.
-There, he became responsible for administering the annual German quota.
+There, he became responsible for administering the annual quota of Germans permitted to migrate to the United States.

 While he did not personally interview Albert Einstein, Messersmith cleared the way for the scientist to leave Germany.
 He called Einstein himself to tell him that his visa would be ready.
 Messersmith received significant notoriety in late 1932 due to the incident.

 Messersmith told the American consuls in Europe that refugees or immigrants requesting a visa to enter the US had to have sufficient funds and property to support themselves.

 As America's consul general in Berlin in 1933, Messersmith wrote a dispatch to the State Department that dramatically contravened the popular view that Hitler had no consensus among the German people and would not remain in power:

 I wish it were really possible to make our people at home understand how definitely this martial spirit is being developed in Germany.
 If this government remains in power for another year, and it carries on in the measure in this direction, it will go far toward making Germany a danger to world peace for years to come.
 With few exceptions, the men who are running the government are of a mentality that you and I cannot understand.
 Some of them are psychopathic cases and would ordinarily be receiving treatment somewhere."